- Honorary Degree (2010)

 - IUPUI Spirit of Philanthropy Award (2008)

-It is her deep devotion to elevating women artists, both past and present and their creative voices that inspired her to establish the Jane Fortune Outstanding Women Visiting Artist Lecture at Herron.
-The annual lecture has featured the nation's top contemporary female artists, including Audrey Flack, Betty Woodman and Judith Shea.
+It was her deep devotion to elevating women artists, both past and present and their creative voices that inspired her to establish the Jane Fortune Outstanding Women Visiting Artist Lecture at Herron.
+The annual lecture featured the nation's top contemporary female artists, including Audrey Flack, Betty Woodman and Judith Shea.
 Jane shares, "I believe women artists have been greatly underrepresented in the past.
 The visiting artist lecture provides a forum for recognizing their talents and their contributions."

 In addition, Jane, and her life partner Robert R. Hesse, Ed.D, together with her brother William L. Fortune, Jr. and Joseph D. Blakley, provided the means for Herron to acquire Judith Shea's sculpture, Job, which was on loan to Herron from the artist.
 "It's rather a funny story," says Jane."The sculpture was actually purchased sight unseen.
 We were visiting the Eleanor Prest Reese and Robert B. Berkshire galleries and learned that the piece was draped and crated to be returned to Judith Shea.
 We enthusiastically inquired about making a gift to Herron so that the piece could be permanently returned to its prominent location at the front of Eskenazi Hall."

-Jane's impact on Herron's students doesn't end on campus.
-In her adopted hometown of Florence, Italy, where she and Bob spend several months each year, she generously hosted a group of students participating in Herron's 2009 study abroad program.
+Jane's impact on Herron's students didn't end on campus.
+In her adopted hometown of Florence, Italy, where she and Bob spent several months each year, she generously hosted a group of students participating in Herron's 2009 study abroad program.
 She inspired the students with her enthusiasm for art history, art education and her eager interest in their career aspirations.
-Jane shares, "My first experience of traveling abroad was to Florence, Italy where I spent my junior year.
+Jane shared, "My first experience of traveling abroad was to Florence, Italy where I spent my junior year.
 It was incredible to see the art I had only studied in books come to life.
 Traveling and/or studying abroad will change your life forever.
 It certainly changed mine."